 Here’s a breakdown of how to factory reset a Google Nest Hub, along with a few reasons you may need to do so.

 There are several reasons a person may want to factory reset their Google Nest Hub.
-Maybe the most obvious is that they are going to upgrade to a Google Home Max and no longer need their Nest.
-A factory reset would allow you to sell your old hub, or give it to a friend or family member, without your account being still linked to that device.
+Maybe the most obvious is that they are going to upgrade to a Google Nest Hub Max and no longer need their Nest.
+A factory reset would allow you to sell your old hub, or give it to a friend or family member, without your account being linked to that device.

 Another reason to reset involves security.
-While Google denies the Nest Hub has any security flaws, there are some that disagree.
-Considering how many data breaches (including Google) and device hackings that have been in the news in the past year, it’s understandable that you may be wary of any device that could be potentially hacked or that could otherwise share your data.
-Factory resetting your hub would wipe all of your information from the device, though, if it has been gathering information the entire time you’ve been using it, there’s really not anything you can do about that as of right now.
-By the way, you can use this tool to see what data your smart home devices collect and where they are sending the data.
+Considering how many data breaches and device hackings have been in the news in the past year, it’s understandable that you may be wary of any device that could be potentially hacked or that could otherwise share your data.
+Factory resetting your hub would wipe all of your information from the device.

-You may also reset for technical problems.
-If the device is acting funny, such as by failing to answer questions or link to your Wi-Fi, then a good factory reset may fix the problem.
+You might also administer a reset if you’re consistently encountering technical issues.
+If the device is malfunctioning, such as neglecting to respond to questions or connect to your Wi-Fi network, then a good, old-fashioned factory reset may be in order.

-You can’t use the app or voice commands to reset the Google Nest Hub, but that’s okay.
-This is the fastest reset method I’ve ever seen on any electronics I’ve ever come across.
-You simply hold down the volume button on the right side on the back of the screen for 10 seconds using two fingers.
-That’s it.
-The device will restart and you’re done.
-If you ever forget, you can just say, “Hey Google, factory reset,” and the assistant will remind you how to do it.
+Sadly, you aren’t able to use the app or voice controls to factory reset the Google Nest Hub, but there's an easy alternative.
+To reset the Google Nest Hub, all you need to do is press and hold both volume buttons on the right side (back of the screen) for 10 seconds using two fingers.
+That’s the one and only step.
+The device will automatically reboot, and then you’re finished.
+If you ever can’t remember how to do this, you can simply say, “Hey Google, factory reset,” and the assistant will tell you how to perform a factory reset.

 - Save on energy bills with a Google Nest Thermostat — now 30% off